-TO LEARN HOW TO PRESENT YOUR CASE AT AN APPRAISAL REVIEW BOARD HEARING, CLICK HERE WATCH A PRESENTATION FROM THE PROPERTY TAX ASSISTANCE DIVISION OF THE STATE COMPTROLLER'S OFFICE
+TO LEARN HOW TO PRESENT YOUR CASE AT AN APPRAISAL REVIEW BOARD HEARING, PLEASE WATCH ONE OF THE BELOW VIDEOS PRESENTATIONS FROM THE PROPERTY TAX ASSISTANCE DIVISION OF THE STATE COMPTROLLER'S OFFICE:

 The right to protest to the Appraisal Review Board (ARB) is the most important right you have as a taxpayer.
 You may protest if you have a concern about: